Ozlojemo/Machine-Learning-Projects/Boston Housing Project Boston Housing Project - Regression/Readme.md

 4. Train and evaluate the model: Once we have preprocessed the data and selected features, we can train and evaluate our machine learning model.
 This involves splitting the data into training and testing sets, choosing an appropriate algorithm, and tuning its hyperparameters.
 We evaluate the performance of our model using metrics such as accuracy, precision, recall, and F1 score.
 If the model is not performing well, we may need to revisit the earlier steps to improve the quality of the data or select better features.

+## Data Exploration and Preprocessing
+The project starts with importing necessary libraries such as NumPy, Pandas, Matplotlib, Seaborn, and Scikit-learn.
+Then, the Boston housing dataset is imported from a CSV file using Pandas.

+After importing the dataset, the column names are changed to lowercase and missing values are explored.
+Categorical variables are also explored using the select_dtypes() function.

+Numerical variables with missing values are handled using the mode of each variable.
+Categorical variables with missing values are filled with 'None'.
+Feature correlation is explored using a heatmap plot.

+Feature Encoding
+Label encoding is used for converting categorical variables to numeric values.
+Outliers are detected using the Isolation Forest algorithm and removed from the dataset.

+Model Training and Evaluation
+The project uses a linear regression model to predict the sale price of a house.
+The model is trained on the training dataset using the LinearRegression() function from Scikit-learn.
+Model evaluation is done using R-squared and Mean Squared Error metrics.

+Finally, the model is used to predict the sale prices of houses in the test dataset.
+Model evaluation is done using the same metrics as before.